splunk/public-o11y-docs/apm/apm-spans-traces/trace-search.rst

     :width: 95%
     :alt: Tag selection menu of Trace Analyzer

-The resulting :guilabel:`Group Metrics` tab show different metrics depending on the type of view:
+The resulting :guilabel:`Group Metrics` tab shows different metrics depending on the type of view:

 - When the :guilabel:`Trace & error count` view is active, the :guilabel:`Group Metrics` tab shows a breakdown of the top 100 values for the selected tag, ranked by the number of errors.
 - When the :guilabel:`Trace duration` view is active, the :guilabel:`Group Metrics` tab shows a breakdown of top 100 values for the selected tag, ranked by maximum duration.